Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Typically, a domain name costs $14.99, an SSL Certificate costs $69.99, and web hosting costs around $7.99 / month.
-This is not cheap, particularly when you are just starting out.
+This is not cheap, particularly when you are just starting.

-Thankfully, there are several hosting companies who are now offering specialized WooCommerce hosting plans which significantly reduces the cost.
+Thankfully, there are several hosting companies that are now offering specialized WooCommerce hosting plans, which significantly reduce the cost.

 This will help you start your online store for as low as $2.75 / month.

 As you can see, the cost of starting a basic WooCommerce store is significantly lower than Shopify.
 WooCommerce also doesn’t charge you a percentage fee on transactions, which is a very nice perk.